dominicmkennedy/dominic-site/src/routes/tmp-path-for-ben/+page.md

     Boat.p = Near
     all a: Animal | a.p = Near
 }

+pred canTransition {
+    Boat.p != Boat.p'

+    ...
+}
 ```

-Since each signature (boat and animal) now keeps its own location (the value of which is able to change over implicit time steps), there's no state signature left to pass to the predicates.
+Regarding `initState`, since each signature (boat and animal) now holds its location (the value of which can change over implicit time steps), there's no state signature left to pass to the predicates.

+For `canTransition`, Temporal Forge provides the prime operator (`'`).
+The prime operator makes an expression, `Boat.p`, refer to its value in the next state.

 ---